auth0/auth0.net/docs-source/index.md

 ## Installation

 You can install the Auth0 .NET SDK through [NuGet](https://www.nuget.org).
-Two different NuGet packages are available, one for the Authentication API, and one for the Management API.
+Two different NuGet packages are available, one for the Authentication API, and one for the Management API (a third NuGet package named Auth0.Core is a dependency of both but provides no useful end-user features of its own).

 ### Installing Authentication API SDK